rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch01-introduction-to-computers-the-internet-and-java.md

 ##### Java Enterprise Edition (Java EE)

-- geared toward developing large-scale, distributed networking applications and web-based applications
+- Geared toward developing large-scale, distributed networking applications and web-based applications

 ##### Java Micro Edition (Java ME)

-- a subset of Java SE
+- A subset of Java SE

-- geared toward developing applications for resource-constrained embedded devices
+- Geared toward developing applications for resource-constrained embedded devices

 > Java How to Program, 10th and 11th editions are based on Java SE 8 and Java SE 9